 8. Implement continuous compliance monitoring

-From a management standpoint, BYOD is not self-managing.
+From a management standpoint, Bring Your Own Device policies are not self-managing.
 You’ll need a process to review BYOD monthly from a data usage, policy compliance, and security perspective.
 When you notice problems, reach out to users to remind them of their obligations so they can improve.